jfletty/StockPredictor/README.md

 ## Contribution Guide
 This repo is open for any additional changes, improvements or alterations.
 When you are making these changes, follow the coding conventions documented on the [Microsoft website](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).

-Any changes should be completed in your own fork is then PR'ed into the master branch.
+Any changes should be completed in your own fork and then PR'ed into the master branch.

 ## Contact